 If you’re in the process of buying a home for the first time, you probably have some questions about the best way to find and finance your dream home.
-At Better, our goal is to make sure you have the education and support you need – that starts with dispelling some common myths about mortgages and home buying.
+At Better Mortgage, our goal is to make sure you have the education and support you need – that starts with dispelling some common myths about mortgages and homebuying.

 You shouldn’t put less than 20% down

-It’s true that the larger your down payment, the less you’ll need to borrow, which can mean lower payments and more favorable rates.
-Putting down 20% or more also means you won’t need to pay private mortgage insurance (PMI).
-That said, for borrowers with great credit and a steady income, putting less than 20% down can be a financially-sound option, allowing you to start investing and building equity sooner.
-In fact, 72% of Better buyers put less than 20% down on their homes.
-At Better, we offer low down payment options starting with as little as 3% down.
-Read more about when a 3-5% down payment isn’t a risk here.
+It’s true that a down payment above 20% means you won’t need to pay for private mortgage insurance (PMI).
+That said, for borrowers with great credit and a steady income, putting less than 20% down can be a financially sound option, allowing you to start investing and building equity sooner.
+In fact, 72% of Better Mortgage buyers put less than 20% down on their homes.
+At Better Mortgage, we offer low down payment options starting with as little as 3% down.
+Read more about when a 3-5% down payment isn’t a risk.